Jurickson Profar Player Props: Rockies vs. Nationals

 |Games w/1+ RBI

-- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in the league).
+- Nationals pitchers combine to surrender 15 total home runs at a clip of 1.7 per game (fifth-most in baseball).

-- Williams (0-1) starts for the Nationals, his second of the season.
+- Kuhl (0-0) takes the mound for the Nationals to make his second start this season.

-- The righty last appeared on Monday against the Tampa Bay Rays, when he went five innings, allowing three earned runs while giving up six hits.
+- The righty last pitched on Tuesday against the Tampa Bay Rays, when he threw five innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.